j0sh21/specter-desktop/docs/DeviceCreationGuide.md

 - **Scenarios:** Find out when and where USB wallets are your best choice.
 We'll showcase their versatility and compatibility with a wide range of devices.
 - **User background:** Carol, a small business owner, accepts cryptocurrencies in her store.
 She needs a wallet that is both easy to use and compatible with various devices since she regularly deals with different types of transactions.
 - **Use Case:** Carol chooses a USB wallet for its user-friendly interface and direct connectivity.
 The USB wallet's plug-and-play nature makes it simple to connect to her store's point-of-sale system or her personal computer.
 Its compatibility with various devices allows her to efficiently manage transactions without the need for specialized hardware.
 The USB wallet's intuitive interface makes it easy for Carol to navigate, making it an ideal choice for her everyday business transactions.
+- **Supported Devices:**
+        - BitBox02: Swiss-made hardware wallet, offering a blend of security and simplicity.
+(Image: /src/cryptoadvance/specter/static/img/devices/bitbox02_icon.svg)
+        - KeepKey: A user-friendly wallet with a large display, providing a secure environment for cryptocurrency storage and transactions.
+(Image: /src/cryptoadvance/specter/static/img/devices/keepkey_icon.svg)
+        - Ledger: Known for its security and sleek design, Ledger wallets support a wide range of cryptocurrencies.
+(Image: /src/cryptoadvance/specter/static/img/devices/ledger_icon.svg)
+        - Trezor: One of the first hardware wallets in the market, renowned for its ease of use and robust security measures.
+(Image: /src/cryptoadvance/specter/static/img/devices/trezor_icon.svg)
+        - Keystone: Formerly known as Cobo Vault, Keystone wallets offer a high-security solution with air-gapped QR code signing.
+(Image: /src/cryptoadvance/specter/static/img/devices/keystone_icon.svg)

 ## Step-by-Step Guide for Device Creation in Specter